How I Switched to Linux

 It took me a moment to appreciate GNOME.
 Once I accepted that I wouldn’t be able to theme it to look like Windows 10 (I really liked sharp corners), it didn’t take all that long for me to warm up to it.
 The filesystem structure was a bit new to me, but I grasped it quickly and found a new workflow in a matter of days.
 Zorin wasn’t perfect by any means and I had to spend some time fixing various issues, but I liked it overall.

 Next, I needed to pick a desktop environment.
 GNOME was an obvious candidate, but KDE caught my eye thanks to its reputation as being heavily configurable, pretty and lightweight.
-I also wanted to try out Cinnamon, but the moment I booted up a Fedora KDE LiveCD, I knew that this was the one.
+I also wanted to try out Cinnamon, but the moment I booted up a Fedora KDE LiveCD, I knew that it was the one.
 KDE greeted me with the beloved Windows-like taskbar layout, and the default file manager, Dolphin, completely blew Nautilus and Thunar (the file managers on Zorin Core and Zorin Lite, respectively) out of the water.
 With that, I was set to switch once again.

 The switch from Zorin to Fedora KDE felt even bigger than the switch from Windows to Zorin.
 Features that needed GNOME extensions under Zorin were built into KDE, and I liked KDE’s sharper, denser interface in comparison to GNOME’s lofty buttons and overweight corners.
 Fedora’s package manager (dnf) also felt friendlier and more complete than Ubuntu’s (and by extension, Zorin’s) apt, and I no longer had to deal with Snaps since Fedora’s package repositories are impeccably up-to-date, sometimes even surpassing Flathub.